David Reed (comedian)

-David Reed (born 26 May 1982) is a British actor, writer and comedian and one third of comedy troupe The Penny Dreadfuls.
+David Reed (born 26 May 1982) is a British actor, comedian and writer.
+He is one third of comedy troupe The Penny Dreadfuls.

 Career

 Reed studied at the University of Edinburgh.
 During his studies he performed with the Edinburgh University Theatre Company, acting in, writing and directing two pantomime productions, and was a member of acclaimed improvisational comedy troupe The Improverts.
 It was with The Improverts that he first met and performed with fellow comedians Humphrey Ker and Thom Tuck.
 He was also a frequent performer in the local comedy circuit and at The Stand.

 In 2008, Reed became the drummer for Karaoke Circus, a show where comedians perform songs with an accompanying live band.
 Since October 2011 he has co-hosted a weekly film podcast for Absolute Radio with Karaoke Circus bassist Danielle Ward.
 In 2011 he performed his debut solo show Shamblehouse at The Edinburgh Festival Fringe.

 in 2022, Reed's play Guy Fawkes was staged at York Theatre Royal from 28 October to 12 November.